AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-organization.md

 ## Set up match keys

 Select the match keys that you want the audiences to be keyed off of.
-It is important in this step to plan for the future and select the match keys that you anticipate will use in publisher-advertiser campaigns.
+It is important in this step to plan for the future and select the match keys that you anticipate you will be using in publisher-advertiser campaigns.

 Select up to 5 match keys you plan to use; you can remove unwanted match keys but cannot add new ones later for each connection.
 Set the minimum count of identities for selected match keys.
 Identities below the minimum count will not appear in the identity breakdown for some use cases.